 Bringing You Life-Saving Breakthroughs

 An influential business leader once said, “The best way to predict the future is to create it.”
-Getting care at AdventHealth Tampa, formerly Florida Hospital Tampa, means getting access to the latest research studies, procedures, and technologies including access to medical, surgical and device-related clinical trials that aren’t widely available.
+Getting care at AdventHealth, formerly Florida Hospital, means getting access to the latest research studies, procedures, and technologies including access to medical, surgical and device-related clinical trials that aren’t widely available.

 Advancing patient care through cutting-edge, patient-focused research: That’s our mission at the Dr. Kiran C. Patel Research Institute where we oversee dozens of research studies every year across many clinical disciplines.
 Finding tomorrow’s breakthrough medical treatments and advancements starts with today’s research.